 To be eligible to tutor, a student must also have a cumulative GPA of 3.0 or higher and have earned an “A” in the specific JHU course being tutored.
 (Exceptions may be possible on a case-by-case basis).

 Tutors must be able to communicate clearly and effectively and should have a mature, professional demeanor.

 How to Apply

-Applications for Summer 2016 and Fall 2016 Tutors are now available!
+Applications for Fall 2017 Tutors are now available!